| HOME | QRS ROLLS | SUPPLIES | TECHNICAL | BUSINESS | RESEARCH | CONTACT US |

 Webster's as "a space from which most, or all, of the air has been

 removed".
-If a balloon was placed inside of a bottle and then sealed
+If an deflated balloon is placed inside of a bottle and then sealed

 (1.5 inches by 1.5 inches by 0.75 inches) is created.
 Then a hole about the size of a

-quarter is cut in the top and a flexible membrane is placed over the hole like the
+quarter is cut in the top and a flexible membrane is glued over that hole, like the

 properly called, is closed and a partial vacuum is applied to the